matrix-org/matrix-spec/content/server-server-api.md

 For compatibility with older servers, the sender should
 - only include one space after `X-Matrix`,
-- only use lower-case names, and
+- only use lower-case names,
-- avoid using backslashes in parameter values.
+- avoid using backslashes in parameter values, and
+- avoid including whitespace around the commas between name=value pairs.

 For compatibility with older servers, the recipient should allow colons to be included in values without requiring the value to be enclosed in quotes.